 This past Christmas I was gifted a card to use for books.
 I purchased range assessment manuals, copies of GAO reports, history of livestock management and law volumes.
 I had a few bucks left and there was a used copy of Wild Horse Annie, Velma Johnston and her fight to save the mustang by Alan J. Kania.
 I bought it.

 Of course I read the GAO reports and law books first.
 However I was feeling really lost one night.
-There was no one I could turn to and say “This is really insane.
-The government is insane, advocates are insane, ranchers are insane and our horses are really in trouble.
+There was no one I could turn to and say “This is really insane and our horses are really in trouble.
 What do I do next?”

 I randomly opened the book and read, not thinking it was worth the time to read cover to cover.
 I wept.